jakobzhao/geog458/weeks/week04/leaflet/readme.md

 ### 4.5 Feature Groups and GeoJSON

-Leaflet also supports adding groups of features using class called [L.featureGroup](http://leafletjs.com/reference.html#featuregroup).
+Leaflet also supports adding groups of features using a class called [L.featureGroup](http://leafletjs.com/reference.html#featuregroup).
 If we wanted, we could have restructured our code to the point, line, and polygon above by placing them all in a feature group.

-Additionally, Leaflet is designed work natively with GeoJson.
+Additionally, Leaflet is designed to work natively with GeoJson.
 We will look at how to get GeoJson to a Leaflet Map later.

 > **Note:** once you write up your codes